Tom Willander

-Tom Willander (born 9 February 2005) is a Swedish professional ice hockey defenceman for the Vancouver Canucks of the National Hockey League (NHL).
+Tom Willander (born 9 February 2005) is a Swedish professional ice hockey player who is a defenceman for the Vancouver Canucks of the National Hockey League (NHL).
 Willander was drafted 11th overall by the Canucks in the 2023 NHL entry draft.
-Prior to joining Boston University Willander played for Rögle BK in the Swedish Hockey League.
+Prior to joining Boston University, Willander played for Rögle BK in the Swedish Hockey League (SHL).

 Playing career

 Willander committed to playing for Boston University in the NCAA in his post-draft year, citing playing in college as better for his development over playing in the SHL.
 Willander scored the game-winning goal against Team Canada during the grouping stage of the 2024 World Junior Ice Hockey Championships, ensuring the highest seed for Team Sweden.

 On 15 May 2025, Willander signalled the conclusion of his collegiate career following his sophomore season by signing a three-year, entry-level contract with the Vancouver Canucks.

+Willander played his first NHL game against the New York Rangers on October 28, 2025.
+On December 6, 2025, Willander scored his first NHL goal against the Minnesota Wild, tying the game at 1–1.
+The Vancouver Canucks ultimately won the game 4–2.

 International play

 Willander represented Sweden at the 2024 World Junior Ice Hockey Championships and won a silver medal.